 - Apple and Sweet Potato Bake [Live Simply]

-People.
-Is it really that hard to pour a few ingredients into a bowl?
+It simply is not that hard to pour a few ingredients into a bowl.
+And that’s about all it takes to make pancakes from scratch.
 This Shake ‘n Pour plastic container is meant to be used once and tossed away.
 Plus, you’ll pay $4-$6 for a dozen or so pancakes with this product.
-Cost will vary depending on the type of ingredients you choose for a homemade version — but you can bet they’ll be healthier and less wasteful.
-Recipes to try:
+Cost will vary depending on the type of ingredients you choose for a homemade version — but cooking these pancake recipes at home will result it a healthier and less wasteful breakfast.

 - Mulberry Sourdough Pancakes [Real Food Outlaws]